Yelahanka

+This is an important Indian Air Force base in Yelahanka.

 History

-The city of Yelahanka had been in existence prior to the 12th century.
-The region was called 'Ilaipakka Naadu' during the rule of Cholas.
-A stone tablet of 1267 A.D found in Doddaballapur mentions Dechi Devarasa, ruling the region with Yelahanka as his capital under the aegis of Hoysala monarch 'Narasimha (Third)'.
+Yelahanka had been in existence prior to the 12th century.
+The region was called 'Ilaipakka Naadu' in Tamil during the rule of Cholas.
+A stone tablet of 1267 A.D found in Doddaballapur mentions Dechi Devarasa, ruling the region with Yelahanka as his capital under the aegis of Hoysala monarch Narasimha III.

+The founder of Bangalore Kempegowda I, was born in Yelahanka.
+He was the Chieftain and feudatory of the area during the reign of King Krishna Deva Raya of Vijayanagara.
+Yelahanka has a history of more than 500 years.
+Chieftain Kempegowda who built Bangalore fort and the Yelahanka Town in 1537 AD, transferred his capital from Yelahanka to Bangalore after Bangalore city was built.

-Later, during Hoysala rein, the city came to be known as 'Elavanka' and gradually shifted to 'Yelahanka'.
+Later, during Hoysala reign, the city came to be known as 'Elavanka' and gradually shifted to 'Yelahanka'.
 It was also known as Elavank.

-Of the numerous Rulers of different dynasties who ruled with Yelahanka as their Capital, the Kempe Gowdas are the most acclaimed.
+Of the numerous rulers of different dynasties who ruled with Yelahanka as their capital, the Kempe Gowdas are the most acclaimed.
 Hiriya Kempe Gowda (Kempe Gowda the First) built a fort in the adjoining village of Bengaluru and developed it as his new capital, probably due to its strategic location and slightly cooler climate being at a higher altitude.
 It was his son, Immadi Kempe Gowda, who had the famous watchtowers built in the four directions of the new city.

 Some temples in Yelahanka—like the Venugopala Swamy Temple—have remained as a testimony to its rich past.
 Although a Fort's remnant could not be traced, a street nearby the Venugopala Swamy Temple is still known as 'Kote Beedi' or 'Fort Street'.